Buckingham Palace sculpture celebrates ‘superhero’ trees

 “The tree twists and spirals symbolically spraying an array of 350 baby trees towards their final homes across the country – a symbol of the much bigger initiative of planting.”

-After the Jubilee weekend, the trees in their pots will be gifted to selected community groups and individuals to celebrate their work and inspire the next generation of tree planters.
+After the Jubilee weekend, the trees in their pots will be donated to selected community groups and individuals to celebrate their work and inspire the next generation of tree planters.

 The Tree Of Trees will be illuminated by a senior royal using the 3,500 lights in a night-time ceremony at the Palace on the first evening of the bank holiday weekend as the focal point of a chain of 2,800 beacons being lit across the world in tribute to the Queen.